Corruption in Mauritius: Data Snooping, Sniffing & Snooping on SAFE cable

-On 30 June 2022 Sherry Singh, the CEO of Mauritius Telecom (MT), publicly announced his resignation as part of a heavily mediatized campaign which was followed a day later by a live interview on social media where he revealed that Prime Minister Pravind Jugnauth had given him firm instructions in October 2021 to allow a “third party” to install monitoring equipment to snoop internet traffic at the landing station of the South Africa Far East (SAFE) submarine cable at Baie Jacotet in Mauritius.
-Sherry Singh had been a close associate of Pravind Jugnauth and his wife Kobita Jugnauth.
-Sherry Singh dubbed the latter Lady Macbeth, a reminder of leading character Lady Macbeth in Shakespeare's tragedy Macbeth.
+On 30 June 2022 Sherry Singh, the CEO of Mauritius Telecom (MT), publicly announced his resignation as part of a heavily mediatized campaign which was followed a day later by a live interview on social media where he revealed that Prime Minister Pravind Jugnauth had given him firm instructions in October 2021 to allow a "third party" to install monitoring equipment to snoop internet traffic at the landing station of the South Africa Far East (SAFE) submarine cable at Baie Jacotet in Mauritius.
+Sherry Singh had been a close associate of Pravind Jugnauth and his wife, Kobita Jugnauth.
+Sherry Singh dubbed the latter Lady Macbeth, a reference to the leading character in Shakespeare's tragedy Macbeth.
 Kapil Reesaul was appointed as CEO by MT's administrative council to replace Sherry Singh on 19 July 2022.
 Reesaul returned from Canada to start as MT's new CEO on 1 August 2022.
-By 19 July 2022 the CTO of Mauritius Telecom, Girish Guddoy, also resigned.
-But by 4 August 2022 Guddoy had withdrawn his resignation and returned to Mauritius Telecom in the newly created and more lucrative position of Chief Service Officer (CSO).
-On 20 July 2022 the chairman and several directors of Mauritius Telecom were revoked (Nayen Koomar Ballah, Dheerendra Dabee, Dev Manraj, Koosiram Conhye and Ramesh Bheekoo).
-They represented the 59.0% of the government's ownership of Mauritius Telecom as the state owns 33.49%, SBM Holdings Ltd owns 19% and the National Pensions Fund owns 6.55%.
-Pravind Jugnauth later confirmed that he had himself requested technicians from India to be despatched for survey and interventions, but the installation of physical equipment would be excluded.
-Several visits were made at Baie Jacotet by the Indian technical team, and a CCTV footage of their presence in April 2022 was revealed by ex-CEO Sherry Singh during an interview broadcast on social media on Friday 22 July 2022.
+By 19 July 2022, the CTO of Mauritius Telecom, Girish Guddoy, also resigned.
+But by 4 August 2022, Guddoy had withdrawn his resignation and returned to Mauritius Telecom in the newly created and more lucrative position of Chief Service Officer (CSO).
+On 20 July 2022, the chairman and several directors of Mauritius Telecom were removed (Nayen Koomar Ballah, Dheerendra Dabee, Dev Manraj, Koosiram Conhye and Ramesh Bheekoo).
+They represented 59.0% of the government's ownership of Mauritius Telecom as the state owns 33.49%, SBM Holdings Ltd owns 19% and the National Pensions Fund owns 6.55%.
+Pravind Jugnauth later confirmed that he had himself requested technicians from India to be dispatched for survey and interventions, but the installation of physical equipment would be excluded.
+Several visits were made at Baie Jacotet by the Indian technical team, and CCTV footage of their presence in April 2022 was revealed by ex-CEO Sherry Singh during an interview broadcast on social media on Friday, 22 July 2022.
 Concerns were raised that the owners of the SAFE consortium were unaware of such surveys and interventions.
-On 5 July 2022 when the opposition leader asked Pravind Jugnauth for more details in Parliament his microphone was switched off.
+On 5 July 2022, when the opposition leader asked Pravind Jugnauth for more details in Parliament, his microphone was switched off.

 CWA Maunthrooa emergency procurement

 Despite his involvement in the 2006-2013 Boskalis bribery scandal, Prakash Maunthrooa was nominated as the chief executive of the Central Water Authority (CWA) in August 2022.
-Within one month of this political nomination it was suggested that, to avoid the need for calling for competitive tenders, Rs 7 Billions of contract would be allocated to an Indian construction firm as Emergency Procurement in order to attempt to deliver the MSM's 2019 electoral promise of an uninterrupted supply of potable water to all parts of Mauritius.
+Within one month of this political nomination, it was suggested that, to avoid the need for calling for competitive tenders, Rs 7 billion of contract would be allocated to an Indian construction firm as Emergency Procurement in order to attempt to deliver the MSM's 2019 electoral promise of an uninterrupted supply of potable water to all parts of Mauritius.